MHasan1234/Backend-Management-Systems/README.md

 # 📅 Event Management System

-A web-based Event Management platform where users can create, manage, and view events.
+A web-based backend for Event Management platform where users can create, manage, and view events.

 ## ✨ Features